gomezpaula658/eye_spy_peekaboo_for_health/README.md

 Defined targets for all our output.

 ### MVP
-Disease Risk: Risk/Not At Risk; 1 or 0 - Binary Classification
+Disease Risk: At Risk/Not At Risk; 1 or 0 - Binary Classification

 ### Additional Stages
-- 45 Targets for Potential Disease Classification
+- 45 Targets for Potential Disease Classification if eye health is At Risk.
-- Identify Unhealthy Parts of an Eye; Multiple Targets
+- Identify Unhealthy Parts of an At Risk Eye; multiple undefined targets.

 ## Libraries